Lenticular printing: Prepress defects

 This effect is also known as "banding".
 Poor calibration of the material can cause the passage from one image to another to not be simultaneous over the entire print.
 The image transition progresses from one side of the print to the other, giving the impression of a veil or curtain crossing the visual.
 This phenomenon is felt less for the 3D effects, but is manifested by a jump of the transverse image.
-In some cases, the transition starts in several places and progresses from each starting point towards the next, giving the impression of several curtains crossing the visual, as described above.
+In some cases, the transition starts in several places and progresses from each starting point toward the next, giving the impression of several curtains crossing the visual, as described above.